KinchiFR/KinchiFR/README.md

 <img align="right" width="200px" height="200px" src="logo-circled.png">

 **Hi !
-I'm an development amateur from France on little projects like Discord Bots or my [website](https://souna.xyz/).**
+I'm an development amateur from France on little projects like Discord Bots or websites with different technologies.**
 <br />
-**I don't have any public repositories but i'll try my best to share what I do in my days.**
+**I don't have many public repositories but i'll try my best to share what I do in my days.**
 <br />

 ## 🛠️ Tools & 🖥️ Langs